 In 1990's Sergei taught at International College of Photography

-In 2020 he has taught 'Photographing art in the digital age' for Graduate Skills Training Programme at Cambridge University, Faculty of Architecture & History of Art
+Since 2020 he has been teaching 'Photographing art in the digital age' for Graduate Skills Training Programme at Cambridge University, Faculty of Architecture & History of Art

 Currently Sergei lives and works on Pender Island in British Columbia, Canada.
-He continues to pursue his passion for art along with his other interests in information technology and woodworking.
+He continues to pursue his passion for art along with his other interest in woodworking.

 “Masterpieces of the Russian Underground”, Lincoln Center, New York, 2003